 GENERAL MOTORS REBOUNDED AFTER BANKRUPTCY.
 CAN DETROIT FOLLOW?

 Maybe.
 In GM's 2009 government-funded bankruptcy, the company was split in two, with money-making assets staying at GM and decrepit plants and billions in debt going to a separate company.
 GM reduced its debt from $46 billion to $8 billion and used the bankruptcy to close factories, shed brands and get more concessions from union workers.
-The new, leaner company has since racked up more than $20 billion in profits and added jobs in Detroit.
+The new, leaner company has since racked up $17.2 billion in profits and added jobs in Detroit.
 For the city, the comeback will be much harder.
 Its decaying neighborhoods can't be sent elsewhere.
-But creditors whom Detroit owes more than $18 billion could be forced to take pennies on the dollar.
+But creditors whom Detroit owes more than $14 billion will have to take pennies on the dollar.
 Thousands of retired city workers could lose at least part of their pension benefits.
 Concessions could be forced upon dozens of city unions, including pay and benefit cuts.
 Free of these financial burdens, Detroit will be able to concentrate its limited dollars on services such as basic police and fire protection.
 Better services could bring more people and lure more business investment.
 Already the downtown and an area to the north called Midtown are seeing business and residential growth — signs that Detroit has a future.